strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==
+= .4.3 =
+* No longer showing the discount code links in confirmation messages if the code has 0 uses.

 = .4.2 =
 * Fixed bug where message under seats field would say "from 1 to X" even if the min_seats was set to something other than 1.
 (Thanks, martinec)